DataDog/documentation/content/developers/faq/is-there-an-alternative-to-dogstatsd-and-the-api-to-submit-metrics-threadstats.md

 ## Threadstats

 Threadstats is very good at monitoring your application code.
-It collects metrics with very little overhead and allows flushing metrics in process, in a thread or in a greenlet, depending on your application’s needs.
+It collects metrics with very little overhead and allows flushing metrics in process, in a thread or in a greenlet, depending on your application's needs.

 In a nutshell, threadstats doesn't slow down your code (contrary to direct api calls which wait for a response from the distant server before resuming the rest of the program) and provides some flexibility and doesn't require the Datadog Agent (contrary to DogStatsD).